CodeTherapist/codetherapist.github.io/_posts/2019-08-14-netcore3-plugin-system.md

 ### The AssemblyLoadContext

-Basically the [AssemblyLoadContext](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext?view=netcore-3.0) is the successor of the [AppDomain](https://docs.microsoft.com/en-us/dotnet/api/system.appdomain?view=netcore-3.0) and provides identical functionality - except the security boundary (isolation).
+Basically the [AssemblyLoadContext](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext?view=netcore-3.0) is the successor of the [AppDomain](https://docs.microsoft.com/en-us/dotnet/api/system.appdomain?view=netcore-3.0) and provides identical and more functionality - except the security boundary (isolation).
 The smallest security boundary is the process and therefore you would need to use inter-process communication to properly isolate data and code execution.

 The [AppDomain](https://docs.microsoft.com/en-us/dotnet/api/system.appdomain?view=netcore-3.0) is obsolete and you should prefer [AssemblyLoadContext](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext?view=netcore-3.0) especially for new work and .NET Core.